I wrote the book on ‘sharenting.’ Here’s how you can do right by your kids online

 To practice safe sharenting, identify which of your behaviors are most troubling to your kids or to you, as compared to the values you want in your home.
 For example, when your child is doing something they wouldn’t do in public, keep that experience private.
 And if it’s something you wouldn’t say to your child’s face, don’t post it.

 Put your personal sharenting map in writing.
-Check-in with your spouse, friends, family members and, above all, your kids themselves to stay on track.
+Check in with your spouse, friends, family members, and, above all, your kids themselves to stay on track.
 Check in with your own childhood self.
 If we remember the value of a “world . . . made of faith, and trust, and pixie dust,” as J.M.
 Barrie wrote, we can become the gatekeepers of childhood and adolescence our kids need us to be.

 Leah Plunkett is the author of Sharenthood: Why We Should Think Before We Talk About Our Kids Online.
 She is also a faculty associate with the Youth & Media team at the Berkman Klein Center for Internet & Society at Harvard University, associate professor at University of New Hampshire Franklin Pierce School of Law, and a mother of two.